 Only Graduate Record Examinations (GRE) scores on the General (Aptitude) test are required for admission to the M.S. program.
 All students applying for Fall should take the GRE test no later than November.
 The test must be taken within the last five (5) years before the desired date of admission.
 The minimum GRE score required for admission is 1100 (combined qualitative and quantitative scores).
 The minimum GRE score required for admission with the NEW test system is 300.
 This requirement can be waived for Fall 2022 applicants.

 A minimum of three letters of recommendation are required for admission.
 At least two of these letters must be from professors in your major subject.
 If you have obtained a M.S. degree, one letter must be from your M.S. advisor.
 Letters of recommendation may be uploaded directly from each recommender to your application profile, and therefore should be submitted online via the application whenever possible.

-The UCR campus is closed in response to COVID-19 and our staff are unable to access paper mail.
-While the campus is closed, upload UNOFFICIAL transcripts of all academic institutions you have attended after high school to your application or email to email@example.com.
-Use your Application ID as the subject line.
 Unofficial transcripts are required for the admission committee to review your application.
+Upload UNOFFICIAL transcripts of all academic institutions you have attended after high school to your application.
 Official transcripts will be required when applicants are admitted to the program and subsequently accept the offer.